-How is any attraction on the Amalfi Coast supposed to beat that?
+How can any attraction on the Amalfi Coast beat that?

 The Path of the Gods (Centre deli Dei in Italian) is a walking trail along the spectacular Amalfi Coastline.
 You can walk it in about three to five hours.

-Now that you know the Amalfi Coast has the Path of the Gods, you won’t want to miss walking it when visiting the Amalfi Coast.
+Since you now know that the Amalfi Coast has the Path of the Gods, you won’t want to miss walking it when visiting the Amalfi Coast.

-The trail is also known as the Walk of the Gods, which beautifully contradicts the assumption many Christians have that there is only one true God in existence.
+The trail is also known as the Walk of the Gods, which beautifully contradicts many Christians’ belief that there is only one true God in existence.

 It wouldn’t surprise me if the Greek Gods themselves walked along this glorious clifftop pathway at some point in time.

-I regretfully missed out on walking the Path of the Gods.
-I’m still kicking myself about it.
+I regretfully missed out on walking the Path of the Gods and I’m still kicking myself about it.

-Sadly, not only did I miss out on The Path of the Gods, but I also missed out on entering the Blue Grotto in Capri.
+Sadly, not only did I miss out on The Path of the Gods, but I also missed out on entering the Blue Grotto sea cave in Capri.